nipudas29/Alephex/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to AlephX, please follow these steps:
+If you want to contribute to Alephex, please follow these steps:

 1. Fork the repository.
 2. Create a feature branch: